ChEmpower

 Series C in 2022

-Quantifi Photonics Limited develops and manufactures test and measurement solutions tailored for the optical communications market.
-The company provides a range of products essential for the production of fiber optic communication systems and components, as well as for research and development testing.
-Its offerings include modular optical test platforms, tunable laser sources, optical-electrical converters, variable optical attenuators, and various power meters.
-Additionally, Quantifi Photonics supplies coherent communication solutions such as optical modulation analyzers, transmitters, automatic bias controllers, and coherent receiver testers, along with optical pulse analysis instruments.
-Founded in 2012 and based in Auckland, New Zealand, the company was previously known as Coherent Solutions Ltd before rebranding in September 2020.
+Quantifi Photonics Limited, formerly known as Coherent Solutions Ltd, is a New Zealand-based company that specializes in developing and manufacturing test and measurement solutions for the optical communications market.
+Incorporated in 2012 and headquartered in Auckland, the company provides a wide range of optical test and measurement equipment essential for the production of fiber optic communication systems, modules, and components.
+Its product offerings include modular optical test platforms, tunable laser sources, optical-electrical converters, variable optical attenuators, inline and terminating power meters, and polarization controllers.
+Additionally, Quantifi Photonics delivers coherent communication solutions such as optical modulation analyzers, transmitters, automatic bias controllers, and coherent receiver testers, as well as optical pulse analysis instruments.
+The company’s innovative solutions cater to both manufacturing and research applications, supporting engineers and researchers in the characterization and testing of optical technologies.

 Qixin Micro Semiconductor